PetrKryslUCSD/FinEtoolsFlexStructures.jl/tutorials/argyris_frame_modal_tut.md

 end
 ````

-## Plot of the fundamental frequency is it depends on the loading factor
+## Plot of the fundamental frequency as it depends on the loading factor

 ````julia
 using Gnuplot